guiltygyoza/blog/_posts/2022-05-24-verifiable-computing-stack.md

 <br/><br/>

 #### Level 5: Programming language & compiler
-This is where the programs / design intent written in accessible and ergonomic notations at Level 5 and 6 are transformed into standardized objects (e.g. with respect to some instruction set architectures) that are susceptible to arithmetization.
+This is where the programs / design intent written in accessible and ergonomic notations at Level 5-7 are transformed into standardized objects (e.g. with respect to some instruction set architectures) that are susceptible to arithmetization.
 For example, see [Cairo](https://eprint.iacr.org/2021/1063.pdf){:target="_blank"} and [Risc0](https://github.com/risc0/risc0){:target="_blank"}.
 <br/><br/>

 #### Level 4: Arithmetization & architecture